Page cover

 Introduction

 Agents are becoming the default abstraction for applications: they plan, call tools, coordinate with other agents, and transact on behalf of users.
-As soon as they are given real budgets and real users, a hard question appears:
+As soon as they start touching real wallets, real orders, real permissions, a harder question shows up:

 Which agent should we trust?